Cindy-Lee Dennis

-Cindy-Lee E. Dennis PhD, FCAHS is a Canadian professor in the Lawrence S. Bloomberg Faculty of Nursing and the Faculty of Medicine, Department of Psychiatry at the University of Toronto.
-She holds the Women's Health Research Chair at Li Ka Shing Knowledge Institute, St. Michael's Hospital.
-Previously she held the Canada Research Chair in Perinatal Community Health at the University of Toronto.
+Cindy-Lee E. Dennis PhD, FCAHS is a Canadian professor in the Lawrence Bloomberg Faculty of Nursing and the Faculty of Medicine, Department of Psychiatry at the University of Toronto.
+She is also a senior scientist at the Lunenfeld-Tannenbaum Research Institute at Mt Sinai Hospital in Toronto.
+She previously held the Women's Health Research Chair at Li Ka Shing Knowledge Institute, St. Michael's Hospital, the Canada Research Chair in Perinatal Community Health at the University of Toronto, and the Shirley Brown Chair in Women's Mental Health at Women's College Hospital.

 Early life and education

 Dennis completed her Bachelor of Science in Nursing at the University of Toronto (U of T) in 1991 before enrolling at the University of Western Ontario for her Master's degree.
 Upon graduating in 1995, Dennis returned to U of T for her PhD before joining the University of British Columbia for her postdoctoral fellowship.